B-yash1709/Bridge_Labz/README.md

 # Date- 30/01/2025, Learned basics about Strings and uploaded assignments.
 # Date- 0102/2025, Learned basics about OOPs and uploaded assignments
 # Date- 04/02/2025, Learned some more about OOPs and uploaded the assignment.
+# Date- 06/02/2020, Learned basics about UML diagrams and solved problem based on OOPs concepts.